-At Least 4 Killed By Gunman In Vienna, Austria, In 'Terror Attack'
+At Least 4 Killed By Gunman In Vienna, Austria, 'Terror Attack'

-Austria's interior minister Karl Nehammer said two men and two women died from their injuries, according to The Associated Press.
+Austria's interior minister Karl Nehammer said two men and two women died from their injuries, according to NPR's Rob Schmitz.
 Nehammer said a single suspect, armed with a rifle and fake explosive vest, was killed by police.

 "We experienced an attack last night by at least one Islamist terrorist," Nehammer said.

-He later said the suspect was a 20-year-old dual citizen of Austria and North Macedonia who had a previous "terror conviction," according to the AP.
+NPR's Schmitz reports Nehammer said the suspect was a 20-year-old dual citizen of Austria and North Macedonia who was sentenced to 22 months in prison last year because he'd attempted to travel to Syria in order to join the so-called Islamic State.
+He was released seven months later due to laws applying to young adults.

 Nehammer said the suspect's house had been searched and video material seized.
 Several additional arrests were made and at least 15 additional homes searched.